Grey-headed woodpecker: Food and feeding

 The grey-headed woodpecker is a somewhat less specialised ant hunter than the European green woodpecker.
 In its foraging strategy it is intermediate between many Dendrocopos species on the one hand, and the often ant-specific members of the genus Picus.
-This reduced ant specialisation of the grey-headed woodpecker allows it to be sympatric with European green woodpeckers and even to breed at about 100 meters from them.
+This reduced ant specialisation of the grey-headed woodpecker allows it to be sympatric with European green woodpeckers and even to breed at about 100 metres from them.

-Nonetheless, ants and their immatures make up the lion's share of the grey-headed woodpecker's diet, particularly in spring and summer.
-Wood ants of the genus Formica as well as members of Lasius and Myrmicinae such as Myrmica spp. predominate, and with termites may make up 90% of the diet.
+Nonetheless, ants and their immatures make up the great bulk of the grey-headed woodpecker's diet, particularly in spring and summer.
+Wood ants of the genus Formica as well as members of Lasius and Myrmicinae such as Myrmica spp. predominate, and with termites, may make up 90% of the diet.
 Besides those, caterpillars, crickets, bark and wood beetle larvae, flies, spiders and lice are part of the diet.
 In late autumn and early winter, grey-headed woodpeckers switch to including significant amounts of vegetable matter, such as berries and other fruits, in their diets on a regular basis.

 Conservation status

-The grey-headed woodpecker is difficult to record, as isolated breeding pairs don't often call.
+The grey-headed woodpecker is difficult to record, as isolated breeding pairs rarely call much.
 These are therefore easily overlooked, and population records have corresponding gaps.
 It is probable that European populations, especially at the north-western margin of the range, have receded in numbers and distribution.
 Since the 1990s, populations seem to be recovering as a result of mild winters.
 Globally, there is a slight reduction in population numbers, but insufficiently so for an elevated threat status.
 The species is therefore considered safe.

 The observation of stable or slightly increasing populations in Europe may, however, be based solely on greater effort in recording the species.
 The overall European population is estimated at 180,000 to 320,000 breeding pairs.
 Key populations are found in European parts of Russia as well as Romania.
-Germany has around 15,000 pairs, Austria approximately 2,500 and Switzerland some 1,500.
+Germany has around 15,000 pairs, Austria approximately 2,500 and Switzerland about 1,500.
 There are no summary figures for populations outside Europe.

 As the grey-headed woodpecker prefers undisturbed and ancient forests with natural cohort structure as well as riparian forests for breeding, the destruction of such habitat is the greatest threat to the species.